 We pride ourselves with high standards of dress in school and ask for the co-operation of students and parents in maintaining these.
 A high standard of dress impacts on the working ethos of the school and how the wider community views our students.

-School Blazer Black with school badge – fitted jackets are NOT allowed.
-If you are buying new, please buy the blazer with the integral badge.
+School Blazer Black with school badge - available using our online system.
 Sleeves must not be rolled up.

 School Tie Meden School House tie.

-Trousers Black or grey (trousers should be properly tailored cloth, NOT tight-fitting, skinny fit or hipsters).
+Trousers Black (trousers should be properly tailored cloth, NOT tight-fitting, skinny fit or hipsters).

-Skirt Black or grey knee-length skirt (skirts must not be shorter than knee-length or tight-fitting).
+Skirt Black knee-length skirt (skirts must not be shorter than knee-length or tight-fitting).

 Shirt White formal shirt with stiff collar – NO fitted shirts or blouses (shirts must be tucked in at all times).

 Shoes Plain black lace-up or slip-on (heels no more than 2") – NO trainers or boots to be worn.

 Coat Plain dark raincoat, duffel or anorak.
 A discreet logo is allowed.
 Hoodies are not permissible and will be confiscated from the student.

 Hat Hats should NOT be worn in and around the school building.